Leased Lines: Dedicated Access

 - Guaranteed 1:1 Contention

-Our Leased Lines coverage extends across the UK, but, with the addition of our new Basildon Data Centre, we can supply Essex and London Leased Lines at particularly amazing prices!
+Our Leased Lines coverage extends across the UK, but, with the addition of our new Basildon Data Centre, we can supply Essex and London Leased Lines at extremely discounted rates.

 We work with multiple Wholesale providers, and we can even prepare a wholesale Leased Line Comparison guide to ensure you get the best Leased Line pricing and service every time.

-If you need lower, guaranteed bandwidth (2Mb-8Mb), our budget Leased Line (EFM) pricing starts from under £100 per month, again usually with free install.
+If you need lower, guaranteed bandwidth (2Mb-8Mb), our budget Leased Line (EFM) pricing starts from under £100 per month.

 Help with Install Costs